 - and lots of love

 A cat that’s routinely and systematically denied any of these cannot live a happy life.
 A hungry cat, one whose injuries and disease are left untreated, or a pet cat that has little to no loving interaction with humans, is not a happy one.
 That cat is likely to withdraw into his or her shell under the stress.
 More often than not, neglect spreads across all aspects of cat care.
 These abused cats are often sick or malnourished and suffer from emotional deprivation.

 Then there is the other form of abuse: deliberate infliction of pain on a cat.
-Fortunately that kind of horrific cruelty is more rare.
-It’s the kind that makes headlines which make cat lovers shudder.
+Fortunately, that kind of horrific cruelty is rarer.
+It’s the kind that makes headlines that make cat lovers shudder.

 Sadly, some cats suffer from both neglect and cruelty.

 How to tell if a cat has been abused

 The telltale signs of abuse are often quite visible.
 Physical symptoms of cat abuse include –

 - Chronic health issues from untreated medical conditions

 - Parasites such as fleas, ticks, and worms